spirit-js/spirit/docs/response.md

 But you may wonder how it's possible since a http response requires more information such as a status code or headers.

-## response
+## Response

-In the previous chapter [Request](request.md)), you saw how a request is abstracted to be a simple JSON-like object, the same applies to a response (or sometimes called response map).
+In the previous chapter [Request](request.md), you saw how a request is abstracted to be a simple JSON-like object, the same applies to a response (or sometimes called response map).

 A response is a JSON-like object (or can be thought of as a hash, dict, map in other programming languages) representing the response intended to be sent back to a client (browser).